quickwit-oss/quickwit/docs/reference/aggregation.md

 fast: true
 ```

-See the [index config](./index-config.md) for more details and examples.
+See the [index configuration](../configuration/index-config.md) page for more details and examples.

 #### Format